Established since 2016

 At the YPLS Africa, participants are afforded the opportunity to meet, network, and learn from honored and exceptional leaders as speakers and facilitators from around the world and network with like-minded peers to acquire the skills they need to play an active role in the political and governance processes in their respective countries.
 The YPLS Africa is a great platform to democratically transform the African continent and improve democratic governance through well-experienced, accountable, accessible, and responsive young African leaders.

-Since April 2016, six hundred and thirty (630) young politicians and activists have participated in the YPLS Africa program and completed seven (7) cohorts, they are playing active roles in the political processes of their countries.
+Since April 2016, eight hundred and thirty (830) young politicians and activists have participated in the YPLS Africa program and completed Nine (9) cohorts, they are playing active roles in the political processes of their countries.

 Every year, the YPLS Africa program welcomes a cohort of 100 emerging African leaders (18-35 years) who are interested in public service, shared leadership, policy advocacy, entrepreneurship, communication, political campaigning and community organizing, etc. to Monrovia, Liberia.
 Indeed, we are grooming a generation of servant leaders in Africa and amplifying the voice and leadership of diverse emerging African leaders.